Mike-B-123/startup/notes.md

   - ps: The ps command enables you to check the status of active processes on a system, as well as display technical information about the processes.
 This data is useful for administrative tasks such as determining how to set process priorities.
   - wget: is a free GNU command-line utility tool used to download files.
 It retrieves files using HTTP, HTTPS, and FTP protocols and is useful for downloads in unstable networks
   - sudo: The utility provides an efficient way to temporarily grant users or user groups privileged access to system resources so that they can run commands that they cannot run under their regular accounts
-  - do:??
-The DO command in PL/I allows you to group one or more commands together and execute them repeatedly.
+  - do: The DO command in PL/I allows you to group one or more commands together and execute them repeatedly.
 The DO and END keywords delimit a group of commands, which is called a DO group
 **Which of the following console command creates a remote shell session?**
 -To create a remote shell session in your terminal, use the "ssh" command followed by the username, "@" symbol, and the server address
 **Which of the following is true when the -la parameter is specified for the ls console command?**